Icon (character): Fictional character biography

 In 1839, an alien starliner malfunctioned and exploded, jettisoning a life-pod in the middle of a cotton field in the American South.
 The pod automatically alters the appearance of its passenger, Arnus, to mimic an enslaved black woman named Miriam, who witnesses the pod land on Earth and adopts Arnus as her son.

-Arnus possesses longevity that makes him appear to be middle-aged despite being centuries old.
-As a result, he periodically assumes the identity of his own son.
-By the late 20th century, he is posing as Augustus Freeman IV, the great-grandson of his original human identity, and becomes a superhero alongside his protége Rocket.
+In the present, Arnus is still alive.
+He did not age visibly beyond adulthood; to disguise this fact, he periodically assumes the identity of his own son.
+By the late 20th century, he is posing as Augustus Freeman IV, the great-grandson of his original human identity.

+When Freeman's house is broken into, he uses his powers for the first time in decades.
+This is witnessed by one of the intruders, Raquel Ervin, an idealistic teenage girl who was born in Paris Island, the poorest, most gang-ridden neighborhood in Dakota City.
+Her prospects seemed fairly bleak until this encounter with Freeman.
+After seeing Freeman use his powers, Raquel persuades him to become a superhero named Icon, with herself as his sidekick, Rocket.

 DC Universe

-During the Final Crisis event, Orion kills his father Darkseid, which destabilizes the space-time continuum and threatens the existence of both the Dakotaverse and the mainstream DC universe.
+During the Final Crisis storyline, Orion kills his father Darkseid, which destabilizes the space-time continuum and threatens the existence of both the Dakotaverse and the mainstream DC universe.
 Dharma uses energies harnessed from the entity Rift to merge the two universes, creating an entirely new continuity and altering history so that the residents of the Dakotaverse have always existed in the DC universe.
 Only Dharma, Icon, and Superman are aware that Dakota and its inhabitants ever existed in a parallel universe.

+Icon appears to have an existing friendship with Superman and to be a member of the Shadow Cabinet.
+Icon also claims that, due to his status as a citizen of the Cooperative (an alien civilization in the Hoag's Object galaxy), he is exempt from prosecution at the hands of the Green Lantern Corps.

+After the events of New Krypton led to Kryptonians being banned from Earth, it is shown that Sam Lane is keeping tabs on Icon.
+It is not made clear whether Lane believes Icon is a Kryptonian, or if he is merely watching him due to his friendship with Superman.